jniedzie/tea_lbl/README.md

 Now we want to apply selections to skim out ntuples.
 There are a few files to look at:

+1. `lbl_skimmer_list.py`: input and output paths, you may need to adjust those.
-1. `lbl_skimmer_config.py`: here you decide which groups of selections to use (e.g. diphoton, neutral exclusivity, charged exclusivity, etc.).
+2. `lbl_skimmer_config.py`: here you decide which groups of selections to use (e.g. diphoton, neutral exclusivity, charged exclusivity, etc.).
 At first, no need to modify anything.
-2. `lbl_skimmer_list.py`: input and output paths, you may need to adjust those.
-3. `lbl_paths.py`: this is used in every step.
+4. `lbl_paths.py`: this is used in every step.
 In skimming what's especially important is that you'll define the skim name here (could be anything, just something that will explain which selections are applied).
-4. `lbl_params.py`: this is where values of different cuts, thresholds, etc. are defined.
+5. `lbl_params.py`: this is where values of different cuts, thresholds, etc. are defined.
 At first, no need to modify anything.

 Once you update your paths and give the skim some name, you can run the skimmer (you can also replace `--local` with `--condor` to run on the grid):